KunshSabharwal/Winter-School-on-Python-with-Gen-AI-Prompt-Engineering-/README.md

    Answer should be 90 ( just the number and not an entire line or paragraph like - I pick the number 90 - the line makes it difficult for the user to extract his desired output. )
 4. Setting Constraints and Guardrails - Telling the LLM what not to do, what answers not to give.

+#### Zero-Shot prompting -We give the LLM a direct instruction or question to perform a task without providing any examples of how to do it, relying entirely on its pre-trained knowledge

+#### Few-Shot prompting - We provide the LLM with a few examples (typically 2-5) of input/output pairs within the prompt itself, teaching it the desired task, format, or style without needing full retraining

+#### Chain of Thought prompting - We guides the LLM to solve complex problems by breaking them down into intermediate reasoning steps, mimicking human thought, rather than jumping straight to an answer, which improves accuracy and transparency

 # Multi-Agent System Workshop

 A simple, hands-on multi-agent system built from scratch.
 Perfect for learning how agents work and adding your own!